owlchester/kanka-docs/docs/guides/bulk.md

 **Bulking** in the context of Kanka isn't related to getting big and muscular, but has the same effect on your worldbuilding.
 Bulking is the concept of applying something to multiple entries at a same time.
 This is sometimes also known as mass applying.

-When viewing a list of entries, for example the campaign's events, and using the [grid view](/guides/lists), a checkbox is visible to the left of each row.
-Selecting one activates the **bulk** menu at the bottom of the list.
+When viewing a list of entries, for example the campaign's events, a "select" button is visible to the .
+Clicking in toggles "select mode", which allows you to select multiple entries at a time, and enables the various "bulk" actions.
 Note that all exept the bulk print option requires you to be an admin of the campaign.

 ![Bulk menu in lists](img/bulk-menu.png)